ome/omero_search_engine/readme.rst

     * 'bookmark': bookmark to be used to call the next page if the results exceed 10,000 records.
     * 'total_pages': Total number of the pages that contains the results.
     * 'results': a list that contains the results.
 Each item inside the list is a dict.
 The dict keys contain, image id, name in addition to all the metadata (key/pair, i.e. "key_values") values for the image.
 Each item has other data such as the image owner Id and group id, project id and name, etc.

-* The third part is the main_attributes, it allows the user to search using one or more of project _id, dataset_id, owner_id, group_id, owner_id, etc. It supports two operators, equals and not_equals.
-Hence, it is possible to search one project instead of all the projects, also it is possible to search the results which belong to a specific user or a group.

 * It is possible to query the search engine to get all the available resources (e.g. image) and their keys (names) using the following URL: